Salah-1/UT-client-work/README.md

 ### Symfony URL Shortener:
-This is Symfony based app that mimics URL shortening Rest of description will go into a deliverable document
+This is Symfony based app that mimics URL shortening.

+Rest of description will go into a deliverable document.